TanmayGarg001/2_JavaFX/README.md

 # 2_JavaFX
 All of the basics and core of JavaFX
--Source: YT, Documentation etc. Includes
+Source: YT, Documentation etc. Includes
 >Basics
 >Scenes & Drawing
 >Event Handling & CSS